-By February 2020, ten EU Member States had adopted climate laws, seven of these have a long-term target.
-Seven other Member States are preparing or considering the adoption of a climate law.2 Outside the EU, five European countries and a number of non-European countries have adopted climate laws since 2015, the year of the Paris Agreement.
+Ten EU Member States have adopted climate laws, seven of these have a long-term target.
+Seven other Member States are preparing or considering the adoption of a climate law.3 Outside the EU, five European countries and a number of non-European countries have adopted climate laws since 2015, the year of the Paris Agreement.